mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/MultistageQueries.md

 ## Conclusion

-In this article, you learned how to use `OperationContinuation` to yield multiple data updates from your query.
-With `OperationContinuation` its possible to implement a variety of fetching paradigms that allow your UI to be responsive whilst long or even flakey data fetching workflows occur in the background.
-When you yield either data or an error from your query, your UI can still remain in a loading state as the `isLoading` property is still true whilst you haven't returned from your query's `fetch` method.
+In this article, you learned how to use `OperationContinuation` to yield multiple data updates from your operations.
+With `OperationContinuation` its possible to implement a variety of operations that allow your UI to be responsive whilst long or even flakey data fetching workflows occur in the background.
+When you yield either data or an error from your operation, your UI can still remain in a loading state as the `isLoading` property is still true whilst your operation hasn't fully finished running.